MARTIMM/raku-mongodb-driver/README.md

 # IMPORTANT NOTICE
 As of version 0.25.1 a sandbox is setup to run a separate mongod server.
-Since version 0.25.3 it tests the environment variables TRAVIS or NOSANDBOX to turn off sand-boxing.
+Since version 0.25.3 it tests the environment variable or NOSANDBOX to turn off sand-boxing.
 This can be used to speedup testing.
-The default port number of 27017 is used to get to the mongod server. *IT IS IMPORTANT TO KNOW THAT ANYTHING MAY HAPPEN DURING TESTS INCLUDING DELETION OF ANY DATABASES AND COLLECTIONS ON YOUR SERVER!
+The default port number of 27017 is used to get to the mongod server.

+*IT IS IMPORTANT TO KNOW THAT ANYTHING MAY HAPPEN DURING TESTS INCLUDING ACCIDENTAL DELETION OF ANY DATABASES AND COLLECTIONS ON YOUR SERVER!
+ALSO TESTING ADMINISTRATION TASKS MAY CREATE PROBLEMS FOR EXISTING ACCOUNTS!
 THIS WILL BE TOTALLY AT YOUR OWN RISK.*

-Also when sandboxing is turned on, the testing programs are also capable of testing administration, authentication and multi server setup.
+Also when sandboxing is turned on, the testing programs are free to test administration tasks, authentication and multi server setup.

 See also the license link below